 - Maximum Time of Results to Cache (in Days): The information generated by the app is stored in ThreatConnect’s Data Store.
 This field indicates the maximum amount of time the data is cached in the Data Store before it is refreshed upon another run of the app.
 The default amount of time is 14 days.

-- Domain Spinning Playbook URL: Enter the URL for the Domain Spinning Playbook, or, if it has been entered as a variable (see the “Prerequisites” section above), use the $ button to select it from the list of variables that appears.
+- Domain Spinning Playbook URL: Enter the URL for the Domain Spinning Playbook, or, if it has been entered as a variable (see the “Prerequisites” section above), use the $ button to select it from the list of variables that is displayed.
 The following Playbooks are valid choices: Bitsquatting, DNS Twist, URLCrazy, and XNTwist.
 Each Playbook uses a different algorithm to identify domains.

-- WHOIS Lookup Playbook URL: Enter the URL for the WHOIS Lookup Playbook, or, if it has been entered as a variable (see the “Prerequisites” section above), use the $ button to select it from the list of variables that appears.
+- WHOIS Lookup Playbook URL: Enter the URL for the WHOIS Lookup Playbook, or, if it has been entered as a variable (see the “Prerequisites” section above), use the $ button to select it from the list of variables that is displayed.
 The following Playbooks are valid choices: DomainTools WHOIS Lookup (requires a key; available only to users who have purchased a subscription to DomainTools) and ThreatConnect WHOIS Lookup (available to all ThreatConnect users; note that this service does not produce emails).

 - Click the SAVE button.